-The two Boeing 767-222ER Aircraft bearing manufacturer's serial numbers 29293 and 30028 are currently owned by United, free and clear of liens (other than certain liens permitted under the related Indentures).
+The three Boeing 777-222 Aircraft bearing manufacturer's serial numbers 26940, 26944 and 30221 and one Boeing 757-222ETOPS Aircraft bearing manufacturer's serial number 28750 are currently owned by United, free and clear of liens (other than certain liens permitted under the related Indentures).
 United expects to finance these Aircraft on the business day following the Issuance Date.
-The other Aircraft are also currently owned by United but are subject to existing security interests under separate indentures (the "Existing Indentures") in the 2001-1 EETC.
+The other Aircraft are also currently owned by United but are subject to existing security interests under separate indentures (the "Existing Indentures") in the 2000-2 EETC.
 The Existing Indentures permit United to prepay the obligations secured by the Aircraft upon not less than 60 days prior written notice to the trustees under the Existing Indentures.
-United expects to provide a notice of prepayment under all of the Existing Indentures on the Issuance Date.
+United expects to provide a notice of prepayment under all of the Existing Indentures promptly after the Issuance Date.
 A portion of the Deposits for the encumbered Aircraft will be used to prepay in full all of the obligations secured under the Existing Indentures.
 Upon such prepayment, the trustees of the Existing Indentures will terminate the Existing Indentures and release all the liens created thereunder.
 Circumstances may arise which could delay the refinancing of the Aircraft.
-The Note Purchase Agreement provides that the period for financing of the Aircraft under this Offering (the "Delivery Period") will expire 90 days after the Issuance Date.
+The Note Purchase Agreement provides that the period for financing of the Aircraft under this Offering (the "Delivery Period") will expire 75 days after the Issuance Date.